joseph-farruggio/Slick-Table-of-Contents/readme.md

 To use this table of contents plugin, you can insert it as a block anywhere in your post/page content within the Gutenberg editor.

+## Ignore Headings

+Add the class name `ignore` to any heading to exclude it orm the table of contents.

 ## Requirements

 This plugin requires [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/) to be installed and activated.